South High School (Minnesota): The "Golden Age"

 With this last part of the central school building added, South High School became one of Minneapolis's architectural wonders, featuring three different sections with different architectural styles linked together.

 This paragraph from the January 1927 Parent-Teacher Broadcaster summarizes the appearance:

 After World War I, work began on an athletic field across Cedar Avenue from the building.
-Augsburg College's football team used the South football field as its home field from 1926 to 1945.
+Augsburg University's football team used the South football field as its home field from 1926 to 1945.

 South High parents and teachers requested a number of changes to the school in 1924.
 These included a new chorus room, or band room, to seat 400 students, fireproofing and alteration of the auditorium, a new gymnasium, and improvement of the athletic field.
 In 1926, the auditorium was remodeled and fireproofed, a process that cut the seating capacity from 1,913 to 1,655.
 At the same time, sets of stairs were added leading out to Cedar Avenue to relieve ever-growing congestion at entryways.
 The band room was expanded, facilitating its rampant growth and eventually spurring other schools to develop programs of their own.
 The athletic field was finished, complete with a concrete fence, comfortable seating, and a large gateway dedicated to South alumni who died in World War I. The old gymnasium was replaced by two new ones, separated by a partition—one side for boys, the other for girls.

 The height of what is known as South's Golden Age, from 1916 to about 1940, came, ironically, during the height of the Great Depression.
 In 1933, South High School had 2,820 enrolled students, and, despite the misery in the outside world, the school continued to grow and prosper and show students the possibility of a better life.